 Your budtenders are your cannabis customer’s first point of contact

-A marijuana retail employee’s day to day job can’t be underestimated: they’re expected to perform customer service, listen to the needs of each customer, uphold regulations and compliance, and make thoughtful recommendations for strains and cannabis products.
-Not just anyone is well suited to work at a marijuana retail operation!
+A cannabis retail employee’s day to day job can’t be underestimated: they’re expected to perform customer service, listen to the needs of each customer, uphold regulations and compliance, and make thoughtful recommendations for strains and cannabis products.
+Not just anyone is well suited to work at a cannabis retail operation!

-Here are a few ways to dial up your recruitment practices and your budtender training at your marijuana retail operation to ensure best practices in legal cannabis retail:
+Here are a few ways to dial up your recruitment practices and your budtender training at your cannabis retail operation to ensure best practices in legal cannabis retail: